robwittman/shopify-php-sdk/README.md

 ```

 Now that we have an access token, we can make authenticated requests to Shopify.
-Once you have an Access Token, you only need to provide the token and the store itt belongs to
+Once you have an Access Token, you only need to provide the token and the store it belongs to

 ```php
 $options = array(